caltechlibrary/dataset/INSTALL.md

 1. Download the zip file
 2. Unzip the zip file
-3. Copy the executables to $HOME/bin (or a folder in your path)
+3. Copy the executables to "bin" folder in HOME folder (or another folder in your PATH)
 4. Make sure the new location in in our path
 5. Test